How Do Real Estate Agents in NYC Make Their Money?

 With the passing of the bill in 2020, all apartments on the market will be no fee, whether the landlord is paying the fee or they are advertising directly.

 There are times when the landlord provides certain incentives to rent a unit faster.
 Such incentives can lessen a broker’s fee.

-During the high rental season (spring/summer), landlords will typically be far stricter in their demands, often even raising rent.
+During the high rental season (spring/summer), landlords will typically be far stricter in their demands, often even raising the rent.